scoobaroo/rails-debugging/README.md

 ### pry glossary

 A few commands you might make use of include
-- edit
+- edit                   - edit a file or method
-- cd
+- cd                     - change current scope
-- ls
+- ls                     - list variables and methods
-- show-method
+- show-method            - display a method's code
-- find-method
+- find-method            - find all methods with this name
+- help                   -
+- watch                  - print a message whenever a message changes
+- show-doc               - Show documentation for a specific method

 ## better errors